Antonio Nariño

-Antonio Amador José de Nariño y Álvarez del Casal (April 9, 1760 – December 13, 1823), was a Colombian ideological precursor of the independence movement in New Granada (present day Colombia) as well as one of its early political and military leaders.
-In 1793 he published the first French to Spanish translation of the Declaration of the Rights of Man and of the Citizen in Spain's American colonies.
+Antonio Amador José de Nariño y Álvarez del Casal (April 9, 1765 – December 13, 1823) was a Colombian ideological precursor of the independence movement in New Granada (present-day Colombia) as well as one of its early political and military leaders.
+In 1793, he published the first French to Spanish translation of the Declaration of the Rights of Man and of the Citizen in Spain's American colonies.

-Born to an artistocratic family in 1760 in Santafe de Bogota, from his youth, Nariño was involved in political activities that he knew how to combine with financial and commercial activities that led him to accumulate a fortune.
+Born to an aristocratic family in 1760 in Santafe de Bogota, from his youth, Nariño was involved in political activities that he knew how to combine with financial and commercial activities that led him to accumulate a fortune.
 His foray into politics would see him become mayor of the second vote elected by the council of Santafe in 1789, as well as interim treasurer of tithes of the archbishopric, appointed in July of the same year.

 His fortune allowed him to import his own printing press, which allowed him to create the Patriotic Press (Imprenta Patriotica) where he began to publish and distribute clandestinely various texts amongst his literary circle of which many prominent creoles of Santafe were a part of.
 In 1793 after having acquired a French copy of the History of the Revolution of 1789, Narino translated the portion of the text that contained the Declarations of the Rights of Man and of the Citizen from French to Spanish and distributed it among his circle.
 This event would see his arrest along with other members of his literary society by Spanish authorities.

 Between the time of his arrest in his house in Santa Fe, in August 1794 and his release in Cartagena in June 1810, for a period of almost sixteen years, Nariño was imprisoned except for the interval he spent hidden in Europe and America between the moment of his escape to Cádiz (March 17, 1796) and his voluntary surrender in Santa Fe (July 19, 1797).

 After his release in Cartagena in June 1810, Nariño returned to Santa Fe in time to collaborate in the organization of the first Neogranadine congress of which he was appointed secretary at the beginning of sessions in December 1810.
 However, as time passed the unity between the delegates of the various provinces of New Granada would crumble as the argument between Federalism and Centralism arose, Nariño was a staunch centralist and vehemently attacked and criticized his federalist opponents through the press that he owned.
 This tension would see the federalists split from the centralist congress in Santafe and form a federalist one in Tunja.
-The two sides engaged in a brief civil war in 1812, where Narino took command of the Centralist military forces and successfully defeated them when they attempted to capture Santafe in early 1813.
+The two sides engaged in a brief civil war in 1812, where Narino took command of the Centralist military forces and defeated them when they attempted to capture Santafe in early 1813.